William Alcott: "Vegetable Diet"

-Alcott published "Vegetable Diet: As Sanctioned by Medical Men and By Experience in All Ages." in 1838.
+Alcott published Vegetable Diet: As Sanctioned by Medical Men and By Experience in All Ages in 1838.
 It is his best known work and is significant to the medical literature about a vegetarian diet.
 A second edition was published in 1849 "with an added cookbook and medical testimonies supporting what today would be called a vegan diet."

-In 2009, author Andrew Smith said in the book "Eating History" that "Vegetable Diet" was "America's first vegetarian cookbook."
+In his book, Eating History: Thirty Turning Points in the Making of American Cuisine, Andrew F. Smith attributed Alcott's Vegetable Diet as being "America's first vegetarian cookbook."
 In 2020, journalist Avery Yale Kamila wrote: "The book is considered a seminal work in the cannon of American vegetarian literature."
 The book contains letters written by physicians, including Horace A. Barrows, about vegetarian diets.
 The book is still in print.

 The book is included in the American Antiquarian Cookbook Collection.
 In 2012, the book was republished by Andrews McMeel publishing with an introduction by Anna Thomas.

 Ideas, diet and morals

 Alcott became one of the most prolific authors in early American history.
 He wrote frequently on the topics of education and health.
-In 1836 he wrote a letter to the editor of the Boston Medical and Surgical Journal titled "The Graham System" (May 4, p.
-199-201; he signed it "M.D."
-The cause of greatest interest to Alcott throughout his life was vegetarianism.
-In 1850 he wrote three long letters on vegetarianism to the editor of the New York Tribune - at the request of the editor (Aug 14, Nov.
-6).
-Here he shows clearly that his preference was for a diet that used no animal products - what would today be called a vegan diet.
+In 1836, he wrote a letter defending Grahamism to the editor of the Boston Medical and Surgical Journal, published on May 4, 1836.
+Alcott titled the letter “The Graham System” and signed the article with the name “M.D.”
+In 1850, Alcott wrote three letters on vegetarianism for the New York Daily Tribune (one published on April 14 and the other two on November 6).

-Alcott opposed the consumption of alcohol, coffee, meat, spices and tea.
-He argued against the use of condiments which were "stimulating" substances.
-He rejected the use of ginger, fennel, cardamom, mace, nutmeg and coriander.
-He believed that garlic, horseradish, molasses and sauces were disgusting and indecent "drugs".
+Alcott opposed the consumption of alcohol, coffee, meat, spices, and tea.
+He argued against the use of condiments, which were "stimulating" substances.
+He rejected the use of ginger, fennel, cardamom, mace, nutmeg, and coriander.
+He believed that garlic, horseradish, molasses, and sauces were disgusting and indecent "drugs".

 Alcott wrote The Physiology of Marriage in 1856.
 He deplored free courtship manners.
 He specifically deplored "conversation which is too excitable", "presence of exciting books", "unnecessary heat", and many other courtship practices prevalent in 18th century America but steadily going out of fashion by 1856.
 He warned young people of the dangers of courtship.
 He is criticized by modern-day feminists for his "rigidity".

-Alcott edited the Moral Reformer (1835-1939) in Boston, a journal dedicated to eliminating intemperance, gluttony and licentiousness.
+In Boston, Alcott edited the Moral Reformer (1835–1839), a journal dedicated to eliminating intemperance, gluttony, and licentiousness.
 He was the editor of the vegetarian Library of Health journal.
 In 1840, the Moral Reformer and The Graham Journal of Health and Longevity were merged in the Library of Health.

-Alcott was a founding member of the American Physiological Society in 1837, America's first vegetarian organization.
-He was a founding member (in 1850) and the first president of the American Vegetarian Society.

-Works

-In all, he wrote about one hundred works, which have been influential in reforming educational methods, and improving the physical and moral well-being of mankind.
+Alcott and Sylvester Graham founded the American Physiological Society (ASP) in 1837, with the purpose of “integrating a Grahamite lifestyle into a larger physiologically focused ideology.”
+The ASP sought to make the study of health access to all citizens and promoted a vegetarian diet.
+On May 15, 1850, Alcott, Sylvester Graham, and William Metcalfe founded the American Vegetarian Society, with Alcott serving as the first president.